 Jonathan’s clients include technology companies, inventors and founders, research institutions and Fortune 500 companies engaged in software and applications, advanced materials, medical devices, clean energy, apparel, publishing and entertainment.
 He also advises his colleagues on ethical issues and has written and lectured on professional ethics.
 He is a member of the board of directors of the Constitutional Rights Foundation, a nonprofit devoted to civics education and participation by students.

-Jonathan was named one of The World’s Leading Patent Practitioners, recommended for licensing transactions, by Intellectual Asset Management in 2013.
+Jonathan has been named one of The World’s Leading Patent Practitioners, recommended for licensing transactions, by Intellectual Asset Management from 2013-2015.

-- Negotiated $100 million international technology transfer transaction for advanced medical devices.
+- Negotiated a $100 million international technology transfer transaction for advanced medical devices.

 - Negotiated joint development and license transactions for an advanced materials company.